 Nearly half of Barnard Griffin’s wine production comes from our estate vineyard, Caroway, while the remaining fruit is sourced from some of the best vineyards in Washington State.

-Select a vineyard below to reveal it’s location.
+Select a vineyard below to see it’s location on the map.

 Cabernet Sauvignon, Merlot, Riesling, Pinot Gris, Semillon, Chardonnay